Where AI Becomes Dependency

 A. Capability dependency

-Which operational capabilities rely on external AI vendors.
+Which operational capabilities now rely on external AI vendors and where those dependencies sit within core workflows.

 B. Commercial exposure